modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 ### 5.4 Author’s Innovation: Invisible Join

-See 5.2 for an overview of early and late materialization.

 An issue with column late materialization is that data from the different columns is extracted out-of-order in the final tuple materialization, which has performance cost due to bad locality of reference.

 An invisible join consist of the following steps: